 Budget is important, first and foremost.
 Working within what is reasonable will allow you to close in on options that will work best for you, while also taking some stress out of the buying experience.
-Pools come at different price points and even allow for various bells and whistles that can be slowly added over time in many cases.
+Pools come at different price points and various bells and whistles can be slowly added over time in many cases.

 Also, think about other “zones” so the actual pool doesn’t take up the entire square footage of your yard.
 Remember to leave room for lounging or entertaining.
 This might mean you may need to consider a smaller pool, but it will make the entire area more “livable”.

-People have different uses for their pool, and the shape and style you choose will be impacted on your lifestyle.
-While families might like deep and shallow swimming areas, with more curves and elements such as water features or sunpods, others may love the idea of having a pool that’s much more suited to swimming laps.
+People have different uses for their pool, and the shape and style you choose will be impacted by your lifestyle.
+While families might like deep and shallow swimming areas, with more curves and elements such as water features or sun pods, others may love the idea of having a pool that’s much more suited to swimming laps.
 There are also plunge and courtyard styles that are perfect for lounging if your ideal goal is to have a place to kick back and relax.

 Maintenance comes at a cost and pools need a little bit of TLC.
 Over time, costs accrue to cover pool chemicals, water testing kits, skimmers, covers, and a vacuum.
 If you’re investing in a heating system, keep in mind that there will ultimately be a bit of a higher energy bill as well.
 Work these items into your overall budget to get a sense of longer-term costs.